graphile/starter/README.md

 `graphile-migrate commit` to commit the migration, since we only run committed migrations in production.

+Make sure you have customised `server/src/config.ts`.

+Make sure everything is committed and pushed.

 Set up a database server; we recommend using Amazon RDS.

-Once your RDS server is running, you can use our `heroku-setup` script to automate the setup process.
+Once your database server is running, you can use our `heroku-setup` script to automate the setup process.
 This script does the following:

 - Creates the Heroku app